Skip to main content

 Your are now in the Editor, where you can create and run simulations.

-To set up a new simulation click new and choose ’Simulation’ from the popup that appears.
+To set up a new simulation you can either select ‘Create simulation’ in the side panel on the right, or click the New button, visible in the application header, and choose ’Simulation’ from the list that appears.

 Choose a name for the simulation in the ’Simulation name’ field.
 You can also add your own description and notes in the ’Simulation description’ field.